aerickt/lapwing-for-beginners/src/Appendix-A.md

 6. ... you are looking for a theory that is not North American centric.
    - Sadly, there are currently no freely available steno theories (that I know of) based on non-North American variants of English.

-### Using both `main.json` and `lapwing-base.json`
+### Using both <code class="code-mono">main.json</code> and <code class="code-mono">lapwing-base.json</code>

-Some recommend using both `main.json` and `lapwing-base.json` in their dictionary stack.
+Some recommend using both <code class="code-mono">main.json</code> and <code class="code-mono">lapwing-base.json</code> in their dictionary stack.
 This is a great way to slowly teach yourself Lapwing without giving up all your progress on stock Plover.
 If you've memorized briefs in `main.json` that aren't in Lapwing, this is also a great way to address this issue should you wish to incorporate aspects of Lapwing theory.

-However, compound words in `main.json` are quite haphazard, so some users recommend using a derivative of `main.json` with these removed.
+However, compound words in <code class="code-mono">main.json</code> are quite haphazard, so some users recommend using a derivative of <code class="code-mono">main.json</code> with these removed.
 You can download this dictionary [here](https://cdn.discordapp.com/attachments/1034561356361367683/1189880098082525245/main-without-compounds.json).
-Just make sure to keep `lapwing-base.json` at a higher priority.
+Just make sure to keep <code class="code-mono">lapwing-base.json</code> at a higher priority.

 ## Differences